 Top 10 camping and caravanning

 Explore the lush Golden Valley while staying at this 35-acre caravan and camping park on the River Dore.
 Top-notch facilities include a children’s play area, 9-hole pitch and putt, games room and a bar and restaurant.
 Free print outs of suggested walks are available from reception, which can also organise rental bikes.
-Take a trip to the cathedral city of Hereford, renowned for the Mappa Mundi and the largest chained library in the world, or visit the Tudor villages of Eardisland and Pembridge with their handsome timbered houses.
+Take a trip to nearby Hay on Wye, famous for its independent bookshops, or visit the Tudor villages of Eardisland and Pembridge with their handsome timbered houses.

 With summer entertainment, a heated outdoor pool, fishing lake and a brewery you’d be forgiven for not leaving this campsite during your entire stay.
 The setting’s not bad either: situated on an elevated position near the market town of Ashbourne.
 The 13-mile Tissington Trail, a walking and cycling route along a disused railway line, is just on your doorstep and the beautiful Georgian spa town of Buxton is close by too.
 If you fancy some more white-knuckle adventures, Alton Towers is only 20 minutes drive away.